 Make your way to the railway station in Kyoto (or Tokyo) and travel for 2 hours by train to Nakatsugawa.
 You’ll ride the world-famous Shinkansen (bullet train) to Nagoya and transfer to a regular train to your destination, where you’ll board a local bus (additional expense) for the 25-minute ride to Magome.

 Sixty-nine post towns comprise the Nakasendo Trail, numbered from Tokyo, and Magome is the 43rd.
 With your map in hand, embark on your self-guided walk from here, hiking approximately 3.5 hours to your next destination: Tsumago, the 42nd post town.
-The 5.2-mile (8.3-km) journey takes you over one of the most challenging parts of the Nakasendo — Magome Pass — located 2,268 feet (801 meters) above sea level.
+The 5.2-mile (8.3-km) journey takes you over one of the most challenging parts of the Nakasendo — Magome Pass — located 801 meters (2,268 feet) above sea level).
 In total you’ll gain 1,069 feet (326 meters) in the ascent and 1,410 feet (430 meters) in the descent to Tsumago.

 One of the most well-preserved post towns of the Nakasendo, Tsumago evokes a traditional village of the late Edo period.
 After a delicious home-cooked Japanese dinner, enjoy a stroll though the village streets and enjoy the magical quiet of the evening while wearing a yukata supplied by the minshuku.

-Afterward, unfurl your Japanese futon in your tatami-mat room for a good night’s sleep.
+Afterward, unfurl your Japanese futon in your tatami-mat room for a sound night’s sleep.

 Please note: If you prefer not to walk from Magome to Tsumago, buses connect the villages every couple of hours for a 25-minute ride (own expense).